7 June 2021

 “Previous modelling undertaken by BMT looked at the current situation and identified areas at risk, now we are looking at flood alleviation and defences through the design of mitigation measures.
 With advances in technology and methodology we can update existing models, at a faster pace and greater accuracy to ensure they are up to best practice and standard.
 Our proprietary TUFLOW software has evolved to offer more advanced features such as Quadtree meshing and Sub-Grid sampling which allows for more rapid and accurate results.”

 BMT’s environmental consultancy business has invested in developing long term relationships with its customers and has a long history of collaboration and partnering with Essex County Council on sustainability issues and flood modelling work.

 By working closely with local government customers and authorities on long-term projects BMT is able to assist in building resilience into their urban environments to mitigate risk and exposure.
-BMT uses bespoke and proprietary software technology to accurately map out current and future hazards across key climate issues such as flooding and to advise on further actions.
-BMT goes beyond simply assessing the physical risks to engaging in cross-boundary working and develops sustainable solutions for flood resilience.Flood Hazard and Risk Management
+BMT uses bespoke and proprietary software technology to accurately map out current and future hazards across key climate issues such as flooding and advise on further actions.
+BMT goes beyond simply assessing the physical risks to cross-boundary work and develops sustainable flood resilience solutions.

 3 December 2019

 Floods, storms and coastal surges cause extensive damage, loss of life and disruption, but to fully understand and manage the risks involved takes software that can accurately model the inundation of rivers, urban areas and coastal floodplains.

 17 June 2019

 Brisbane River Strategic Floodplain Management Plan sets new National Benchmark